We are so excited about your baptism!

-We offer baptisms every Sunday in either service.
-Please arrive 10 mins early and let a guest service worker know that you are going to be baptized.
-They will direct you to where you need to go.
-We always provide a towel and a change of clothes just in case you forget yours.
+We offer baptisms every Sunday in the 9:30 and 11:11 services.
+We always provide a towel and a change of clothes if you need them.
 Please bring any toiletry items you may need to get ready after your baptism.
-If you have any questions about Baptism and what it symbolizes, please call the church office and you may speak to anyone of our Pastors.
+If you have any questions about Baptism and what it symbolizes, please call the church office to speak to any of our pastors.

-Fill out the form below if you would like to follow through with Believers Baptism!
+Fill out the form below if you would like to follow through with your baptism!

 Four Reasons To Be Baptized:

 1. You should be baptized as a symbol of God’s grace.